Get Reel-Ready: How to Prepare for a Film Making Career After 12th

 • Learn about all the different functions involved in film making

 Contrary to popular belief, film making is not restricted to the process of direction.
 It involves several other functions that together create magic on screen.
-As a film making aspirant, take the first step and understand these functions – writing, casting, planning, production, lighting, costume, art direction, set design, cinematography, editing and music.
+As a film making aspirant, interested in how to become a director after 12th, take the first step and understand these functions – writing, casting, planning, production, lighting, costume, art direction, set design, cinematography, editing and music.

 • Understand and learn filming technology